 The cookies themselves are super easy to make.
 A combination of almond and coconut flour is the best for texture.
 Sweetened with date sugar because it's light in color, but you can use maple sugar (also light in color) or coconut sugar which will make them a tad darker.
 They are mixed, scooped and baked.

 The glaze is a mixture of coconut butter, maple syrup and lemon juice.
 Whenever I use coconut butter I get questions about substitutions and there really isn't one.
 It's not like butter so you can't use that and it's not like almond butter, so you can't use that.
 It is shredded coconut blended until smooth and it makes the best glazes because it's thick and creamy.
 I've found Amazon to have the best price, but it's found in the nut butter section of the store if you're looking there.

-Soft Paleo Lemon Poppy Seed Cookies
+Paleo Lemon Cookies

 - Preheat oven to 350° and line a sheet tray with parchment paper.
 Set aside.